-Aspirin is an analgesic, an inhibitor of platelet aggregation and antipyretic with anti-inflammatory properties.
+Aspirin is an analgesic, anti-inflammatory, antipyretic and an inhibitor of platelet aggregation.
 It prolongs the bleeding time.
-It inhibits fatty acid cyclo-oxygenase by acetylation of the active site of the enzyme, and most of its pharmacological effects are due to inhibition of the formation of cyclo-oxygenase products including thromboxanes, prostaglandins and prostacyclin.
+It inhibits fatty acid cyclooxygenase by acetylation of the active site of the enzyme, and most of its pharmacological effects are due to inhibition of the formation of cyclooxygenase products including thromboxanes, prostaglandins and prostacyclin.
 The effect on platelets is cumulative over their 8-day life span because they have no capacity to resynthesize the cyclo-oxygenase enzyme.
-Aspirin has an active metabolite (salicylate) which, in addition to possessing some anti-inflammatory properties in its own right, also has important effects on respiration, acid-base balance and the stomach.
+Aspirin has an active metabolite (salicylate) which, in addition to possessing some antiinflammatory properties in its own right, also has important effects on respiration, acid-base balance and the stomach.
 Salicylates stimulate respiration by a direct effect on the medulla, and at high concentrations, uncouple oxidative phosphorylation in muscle, increasing oxygen consumption and carbon dioxide production.
 Hyperventilation causes respiratory alkalosis which is compensated by renal excretion of bicarbonate.
 When large toxic doses of salicylate are ingested and carbohydrate metabolism is deranged, lactic and pyruvic acids accumulate and renal function is impaired, resulting in metabolic acidosis.
 Salicylates have a direct irritant effect on the gastric mucosa and further predispose to ulceration by inhibiting synthesis of vasodilator and cytoprotective prostaglandins.
-It also has antithrombotic action, which is mediated through inhibition of platelet activation.

 Experimental data suggest that ibuprofen may inhibit the effect of low dose aspirin on platelet aggregation when they are dosed concomitantly.
 In one study, when a single dose of ibuprofen 400mg was taken within 8 h before or within 30 min after immediate release aspirin dosing (81mg), a decreased effect of ASA on the formation of thromboxane or platelet aggregation occurred.
 However, the limitations of these data and the uncertainties regarding extrapolation of ex vivo data to the clinical situation imply that no firm conclusions can be made for regular ibuprofen use, and no clinically relevant effect is considered to be likely for occasional ibuprofen use.

-5.2 Pharmacokinetic properties
+5.2 Pharmacokinetic properties Absorption

-Absorption

 Following oral administration, absorption of non-ionised aspirin occurs in the stomach and intestine.
-Aspirin is rapidly absorbed after oral administration, with some hydrolysis to salicylate in the gut wall before absorption.
+Some aspirin is hydrolysed salicylate in the gut wall.
 After absorption aspirin is rapidly converted to salicylate but during the first twenty minutes following oral administration, aspirin is the predominant form of the drug in the plasma.
 Absorption is delayed by the presence of food and is impaired in patients suffering migraine attacks.
 Absorption is more rapid in patients with achlorhydria and also following administration of polysorbates and antacids.